ananye20/eic_report/README.md

 - Vehicle & Usage Behavior: Segmentation by make, capacity, usage purpose, and production year.

-- Loss Analysis: Analyzing cumulative loss over the years based on key factors
+- Loss Analysis: Analyzing cumulative loss over the years based on key factors.

 - Claims and Buyers: Identifying key buyers and claims over the years.